 Summary of Services

-Programs are planned each academic year to orient full-time and part-time faculty, and teaching assistants to the campus community.
-These programs are sponsored by the Center for Teaching and Learning, in collaboration with the Offices of Academic Affairs and Student Affairs, the Library, and Information Technology Services.
-Videoconferences, forums, and faculty conversations are scheduled throughout the academic year.
+Programs are planned each academic year to orient full-time and part-time faculty and teaching assistants to the campus community.
+These programs are sponsored by the Center for Teaching and Learning, in collaboration with the Offices of Academic Affairs, Student Affairs, the Library, and Information Technology Services.
+Virtual and in-person conferences, forums, and programs are scheduled throughout the academic year.

 A goal of the Center is to be the office contacted when faculty seek guidance in their instructional work.
-Consultations are available to interested faculty and graduate students regarding teaching enhancements, mid-semester feedback, end-of-course evaluations, use of Small Group Instructional Feedback (SGIF), and instructional design supports for traditional and online courses.
+Consultations are available to interested faculty and graduate students regarding teaching enhancements, mid-semester feedback, end-of-course evaluations, use of GIFT (Group Instructional Feedback Technique), and instructional design supports for traditional and blended courses.